RocketChat/docs-old/administrator-guides/google-cloud/auto-translate/README.md

 ## Enabling AutoTranslate on a Channel

-With the Auto Translate activated you can select a channel to use it, when using it, all messages written in any of the supported languages, will be translated to your selected language.
+When you enable Auto Translate on a channel all messages written in a Google Translate supported language will be translated to your selected language.

-> Note: only you will see these translations, for other users that dont have the Auto Translate, they will see the messages in the language they were written.
+> Note: only you will see the translated messages.
+Users who have not enabled Auto Translate will see the original, untranslated messages.

 To activate Auto Translate on a channel you must open the channel contextual menu (the three dots on the top right of the screen) and select Auto Translate, there you will be able to select your desired language.